 • Confirm the number of guests before planning your menu.

 • Look for the number of servings that are listed on the package of things like stuffing and frozen vegetables.

 • One large size potato will feed one adult or two children.

 If you are serving more nontraditional menu items, like lasagna, calculate servings by total weight.
 For example if you have 10 people to feed you should make a one-half pound serving per person, or five total pounds of lasagna.
 This would equal roughly two pounds of meat, one pound of ricotta, one pound of mozzarella and one 16-ounce jar of sauce.

 Make a Shopping List

 Just like Santa will be doing in about a month, you need to make a list of everything you need and check it twice before you hit the grocery store.
-If you don’t have a list, and just try to remember everything in your head, you will undoubtedly buy to much and blow your budget.
+If you don’t have a list, and just try to remember everything in your head, you will undoubtedly buy too much and blow your budget.
 If you need extra spending money, check out this site that pays up to $25 per survey.

 Make it from Scratch